Nonsyndromic Hypertrophic Cardiomyopathy Overview

-Hypertrophic cardiomyopathy (HCM) is typically defined by the presence of unexplained left ventricular hypertrophy (LVH) with a maximum wall thickness ≥15 mm in adults or a z score >3 in children [Gersh et al 2011, Elliott et al 2014].
-If there is a family history of HCM, or if genetic testing confirms that a relative has inherited the family's pathogenic sarcomere variant, a maximum LV wall thickness ≥13 mm supports diagnosis.
-Such LVH occurs in a non-dilated ventricle in the absence of other cardiac or systemic disease capable of producing the observed magnitude of increased LV wall thickness, such as pressure overload or storage/infiltrative disorders.
+Hypertrophic cardiomyopathy (HCM) is typically defined by the presence of unexplained left ventricular hypertrophy (LVH) with a maximum left ventricular (LV) wall thickness ≥15 mm in adults or an LV wall thickness z score >3 in children [Ommen et al 2024].
+If there is a family history of a clinical or molecular diagnosis of HCM, a maximum LV wall thickness ≥13-14 mm supports the diagnosis.
+Such LVH occurs in a nondilated ventricle in the absence of other cardiac or systemic disease capable of producing the observed magnitude of increased LV wall thickness, such as pressure overload or storage/infiltrative disorders.

-The diagnosis of HCM is most often established with noninvasive cardiac imaging, including echocardiography and/or cardiac magnetic resonance imaging (cardiac MRI).
+The diagnosis of HCM is most often established with noninvasive cardiac imaging, including echocardiography and/or cardiac MRI.

 While asymmetric septal hypertrophy is the most common pattern of hypertrophy, the degree and location of hypertrophy vary.
-LVH can be concentric, or confined to other walls or the LV apex.
+LVH can be concentric, confined to other walls, or involving the LV apex.

 Findings on transthoracic echocardiography may also include:

-Although LVH and a clinical diagnosis of HCM often become apparent during adolescence around the onset of puberty or during young adulthood, onset can be earlier (in infancy and childhood) or later in life [Niimura et al 2002].
+Although LVH and a clinical diagnosis of HCM often become apparent during adolescence or early adulthood, onset can be earlier (in infancy and childhood) or later in life.
 Common symptoms include shortness of breath (particularly with exertion), chest pain, palpitations, orthostasis, presyncope, and syncope.

 Variability and progression.
 The clinical manifestations of HCM are highly variable, ranging from asymptomatic LVH to arrhythmias (atrial fibrillation as well as malignant ventricular arrhythmias) to refractory heart failure.
-Moreover, manifestations can vary even within the same family.
+Moreover, disease expression and penetrance can vary even within the same family.

 Individuals with HCM are at an increased risk for atrial fibrillation (AF), which can have significant morbidity due to increased risk of thromboembolism and symptomatic deterioration.
 The prevalence of AF increases with age and duration of disease.
-The overall prevalence of AF in individuals with HCM is ~20%, but prevalence is ~60% by age 60 years for individuals diagnosed with HCM by age 40 years [Elliott et al 2014, Ho et al 2018].
-In individuals with HCM and AF the prevalence of thromboembolic complications has been estimated at 27% [Elliott et al 2014].
+The overall prevalence of AF in individuals with HCM is ~20%, but prevalence is ~60% by age 60 years for individuals diagnosed with HCM by age 40 years [Elliott et al 2014, Rowin et al 2017, Ho et al 2018].
+In one series, 6% of individuals with HCM and AF had thromboembolic strokes [Rowin et al 2017].

 Table 1.